GavinMcWhinnie/pandoc-math/README.md

 Installation
 ------------

-Requires Python > 3.7 which can be installed here: [Python download page](https://www.python.org/downloads/) and Pandoc which can be installed here: [Pandoc installation page](https://pandoc.org/installing.html)
+Requires Python > 3.7 which can be installed here: [Python download page](https://www.python.org/downloads/) and Pandoc which can be installed here: [Pandoc installation page](https://pandoc.org/installing.html).

+To download pandoc-math, use the pip tool with the command:

     pip install git+https://github.com/GavinMcWhinnie/pandoc-math

 Usage
 -----
-The basic usage is:
+To convert `input.tex` to `output.html` use the pandoc `--filter` argument.
+For example:

     pandoc input.tex -o output.html -s --mathjax --filter pandoc-math